 If you are a high net worth individual who wishes to come to the UK on a Start-up or Innovator visa, our expert business immigration team can assist you with your queries and assist you in obtaining an endorsement and the preparation of the visa application.
 We can guide you step by step and ensure that you submit a properly executed application with the requisite documents which confirm that you meet all the requirements under Appendix W: Immigration Rules for Workers.

-The Tier 2 visa route of the Points Based System is for those migrants wishing to work in the UK and it covers skilled workers with a job offer from a UK based employer.
-As of November 2008, the Tier 2 visa route has replaced work permits; migrants wishing to work in the UK must have a Certificate of Sponsorship from a UK Home Office licensed sponsor before they make their visa application.
+The Skilled Worker route has replaced the Tier 2 visa route of the Points Based System.
+This route is for migrants (including EEA nationals from 1 January 2021) wishing to work in the UK and it covers skilled workers with a job offer from a UK based employer.
+Migrants wishing to work in the UK must have a Certificate of Sponsorship from a UK Home Office licensed sponsor before they make their visa application.

-Our expert immigration lawyers are regularly instructed by migrants wishing to work in the UK under the Tier 2 work visa routes as is evident by testimonials left by our clients.
+Our expert immigration lawyers are regularly instructed by migrants wishing to work in the UK under the sponsored skilled worker routes as is evident by testimonials left by our clients.
 Under this route, you are able to bring your dependants with you or if they are already in the UK under an existing leave, they may be able to apply to switch to a visa as your dependent.

 Our team are ready to meet with you to consider whether you meet the eligibility requirements to apply from abroad or in the UK and once instructed will liaise with you in preparing your visa application with the requisite supporting documentation.